Merkle-XD/sitecore-contentservices-template/docs/decisions/0005-rendering-editing-host.md

 * Single Rendering Host Role
 * Separate Rendering & Editing Host Roles

-## Decision Outcome
+## Decision Outcome - Single Rendering Host

 The UI team does not want to include the front-end code alongside the Sitecore code.
 This keeps a clean separation between the two development teams.

-If a separate editing host is needed in the future.
+If a separate editing host is needed in the future for more secure environments or larger development teams.
 This ADR can be an artifact for review.

 <!-- This is an optional element.
 Feel free to remove. -->
 ## Pros and Cons of the Options